-Symphonic Brass is a brass dectet, and the society’s only auditioned ensemble.
-Consisting of four trumpets, four trombones, a French horn and a tuba, Symphonic provides a playing opportunity for more experienced players which they are unlikely to find elsewhere.
+Symphonic Brass is a small brass ensemble and the society’s only auditioned ensemble.
+It consists of trumpets, trombones, French horns and tubas, Symphonic provides a playing opportunity for more experienced players which they are unlikely to find elsewhere.
 The band is also conducted by students, which provides a fantastic opportunity to develop a new skill in a small, low-pressure environment.

 Outside of playing, there are a number of social opportunities with the band.
 We wouldn’t be a university society without traditional socials such as bar crawls and nights out, but there are a wide range of ‘sober socials’ throughout the year such as curries (at the best curry house in the world) and the infamous Pudding Social.
 With such a varied social calendar, there is guaranteed to be something for everybody.

 Symphonic Brass rehearses on Fridays from 5 – 7:30pm in the Music Centre within Warwick Arts Centre.
 If you would like to find out more about Symphonic Brass, contact us now.